edwhu/optical_illusion/README.md

 # Coding an Optical Illusion in Python
 ![png](output_15_1.png)

 I recently found a cool optical illusion online that makes a black and white image seem colored.
 It does so by imposing a colored grid on top of the black and white image, tricking your eyes into filling in the rest of the colors.
+You can try it out on [Google Colab](https://colab.research.google.com/drive/1WJfLJH0mBzXGGeRfvQaxNjQxQaAECwYj?usp=sharing) without downloading any code as well.

 ## Getting Started
 Let's replicate this in python.
 We'll use the open CV library to convert the color image into black and white, and then draw some grid lines over them.